Kathie Reeves was 17 the first time she smoked a cigarette.

 Because Reeves struggled with staying tobacco-free in the past, this time her doctor recommended the Tobacco Treatment Program (TTP) at UNC Family Medicine.
 The program not only provides access to tobacco cessation aids like medication, patches and gum, but it also offers counseling services to make the transition to a tobacco-free life a little easier.

 Reeves is hoping the program can help her stop smoking for good this time around.
 In addition to giving her access to Chantix, she talks periodically with her counselor from the TTP about what’s working, what’s not, and her overall progress.
 The periodic phone check-ins help ensure she feels supported.

 Reeves says the key to staying tobacco-free also means keeping herself busy.
 “I work out three times a week at the UNC Wellness Center at Meadowmont, and I’ve taken a couple of courses at the ArtsCenter in Carrboro; I’ve been working in ink and brush lately.”

 Reeves, a retiree, is also heavily involved with the Seymour Senior Center, where she serves on the board of directors, as an officer for the Friends of the Seymour Center and as chair of publicity.

 “I’ve just got to keep doing new things,” she says.
 “And giving up on quitting is just not an option.
 I’m going to keep at it until I am tobacco-free for good.”

-Learn more about the Nicotine Dependence Program and how to get help for you or someone you love.
+Learn more about the Tobacco Treatment Program and how to get help for you or someone you love.